microcourses/microcourses.info/README.md

 Could be taught with no preparation.
 Easily adaptable - eg. cover things as simple as basic commits, right up to interactive re-basing for more experienced students.
 Very practical for Rails development.
 Self-contained (you could work with a simple HelloWorld.txt file to keep the focus on Git and not on code).

-### Bad 1: An Introduction to MVC
+### In between: An Introduction to MVC

 Important to know, and good for a talk.
-But bad as a MicroCourse, because it'd be mainly theoretical, not practical.
-It would be hard to make it hands-on, and would be hard to cover in a self-contained way, within 2 hours.
+But mainly theoretical, not practical.
+For it to be a microcourse, it would need to be explained in the most practical manner.

+### Bad 1: A 2-hours lecture in the benefits of Garbage Collection in Memory Management

+Way too theoratical,
+Way too premature given the audience.

 ### Bad 2: Building your own Blog / ToDo / Other Small App